edmondscommerce/doctrine-static-meta/README.md

 This library includes extensive traits and interfaces and also full code generation allowing you to set up a project quickly.

+## Limitations

+Whilst this is now at a stage where we are using it in production, it is still a work in progress.

+* Currently we have only targeted MySQL

 ## Faker Fork

 Please note, you need to use our fork of Faker with this library